GEO-IASS/SEN2COR/README.md

 sen2cor: Sentinel 2 Level 2A Prototype Processor
 =================================================================================

-sen2cor is a Prototype Processor for processing Sentinel-2 Top of Atmosphere reflectance (Level 1C) data into Bottom of Atmoshperic corrected (Level 2A) data.
-It additionally performs a Scene Classification of the corresponding input.

-sen2cor works under the Umbrella of Anaconda (Python 2.7) on the three platforms Mac OSX, Linux, and Windows 64-bit -this is mandatory!

-This Software contains an IPR of DLR.
-This part is no Open Source and the module for the Atmospheric Correction is attached to this software in form of a binary library only.
+Please note: this is a private repository for internal use and does not contain essential files which are necessary to execute the software, due to a third party IPR.
+A full functional version of this software can be downloaded from:  http://s2tbx.telespazio-vega.de/sen2cor .
+The current version v2.0.0 is in preparation and will be published there after it is accepted by ESA.
+Please do not use this repository, it will not work.

-Please read the docs located at: http://s2tbx.telespazio-vega.de/sen2cor for further info.
+Please read the docs located at http://s2tbx.telespazio-vega.de/sen2cor for further info.